We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Blood tests can only detect THC for

-Drug tests can detect relatively small quantities of THC, and the amount of THC in a given marijuana cigarette varies.
+Drug tests can detect relatively small quantities of THC, and the amount of THC in a given cannabis cigarette varies.
 However, little research has examined exactly how much a person must smoke to fail a drug test.

 Studies consistently find that frequent weed users are more likely to fail drug tests than infrequent users.
-A 2012 study in the journal Clinical Chemistry examines marijuana users smoking a single cigarette with 6.8 percent THC.
+A 2012 study in the journal Clinical Chemistry examines cannabis users smoking a single cigarette with 6.8 percent THC.

 Urine concentrations of THC were highest 0.6 to 7.4 hours after smoking.
 Using a highly sensitive urine test, researchers detected THC in the urine of 100 percent of frequent users and 60–100 percent of infrequent users.

 Some 77 percent of heavy users and 39 percent of light users produced positive tests.
 No non-users had positive test results, suggesting that false positives in hair tests are relatively rare.